 Historic Fort Sumter is located on a small island near the entrance to Charleston Harbor and is the area's most-visited tourist attraction, with 750,000 annual visitors.
 The project, delivered under an Indefinite Delivery Contract with the U.S. Army Corps of Engineers, Charleston District, supported the efforts of the National Park Service to increase the energy efficiency of the site.

-TYLI provided the design and quality review of a value analysis for both a hydrogen fuel cell (HFC) system and a new photovoltaic (PV) solar system to meet a predetermined percentage of the site’s total power demand.
-The team also generated a feasibility study and schematic design for issuing a design-build construction project RFP.
+TYLin’s services included providing the design and quality review of a value analysis for a new hydrogen fuel cell (HFC) system and photovoltaic (PV) solar system.
+Both systems had to meet a predetermined percentage of the site’s total power demand.

-- The TYLI team adhered to all required Standards, including those of the NPS, the Denver Service Center (DSC), the State Historic Preservation Office (SHPO), and the National Preservation Act.
+- TYLin adhered to all required standards, including those of the NPS, the Denver Service Center (DSC), the State Historic Preservation Office (SHPO), and the National Preservation Act.